n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.tapfiliate.md

 # Tapfiliate

-The Tapfiliate node allows you to automate work in Tapfiliate, and integrate Tapfiliate with other applications. n8n has built-in support for a wide range of Tapfiliate features, including creating and deleting affiliates, and adding affiliate metadata.
+Use the Tapfiliate node to automate work in Tapfiliate, and integrate Tapfiliate with other applications. n8n has built-in support for a wide range of Tapfiliate features, including creating and deleting affiliates, and adding affiliate metadata.

 On this page, you'll find a list of operations the Tapfiliate node supports and links to more resources.